The King of Rome: Representation in other media

 Dave Sudbury (born Derby, 1943) wrote a song in the 1980s about the King of Rome and its owner, Charlie Hudson.
 It tells how:

 indicating the dangers related to the pigeons' races.

 The song was most notably recorded by June Tabor in 1988.
 She had heard Sudbury perform the song at the Northern Arts Council's 'Songsearch' contest in the late 1980s, where she was a judge.
-Hudson came in fourth.
+Sudbury came in fourth.
 Brian McNeill, another finalist at the event, has said: "'The King of Rome' was head and shoulders above every other song sung on the night, and should have won."

 Tabor then recorded it for her 1988 album Aqaba.
 McNeill also has performed the song.
 He made a live recording included on his 2000 album with Iain MacKintosh, Live and Kicking.

 American folksinger Vance Gilbert recorded the song for his 1994 album Edgewise, and Canadian folk musician Garnet Rogers recorded it for his album Small Victories (1990), and again on his live album Summer Lightning (2004).
 The band Half Man Half Biscuit also recorded a version of the song for a BBC radio session, though it remains unreleased.